 US payment options can definitely be problematic, especially if you are a foreign business trying to do business internationally.
 However, you should know that there will always be easy and quick solutions to these problems so long as you know where to look for them.
 If you are using Stripe for your foreign business, visit MyUSACorporation to avoid failed transactions due to US bank issues.

 Before we end this post, I would like to invite you to my monthly membership group, The Pirate Club, where you can get everything you would need to build a successful online store.
 By joining in and becoming a pirate yourself, you gain access to the following:

 Intrigued?
 The Pirate Club is now open with an early-bird pricing plan, so be sure to grab this super affordable deal before it expires!

-If you have any more questions regarding Stripe or anything about this video, feel free to personally contact me via email at [email protected] You can also leave your comments and feedback below, and our team over at WagePirate will definitely get back to you with a response.
+If you have any more questions regarding Stripe or anything about this video, feel free to personally contact me via the Contact Form HERE.
+You can also leave your comments and feedback below, and our team over at WagePirate will definitely get back to you with a response.
 For more reviews, news and updates, don't forget to subscribe to our YouTube channel!